Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/instructors.md

 <img src="https://www.mn.uio.no/geo/forskning/aktuelt/arrangementer/disputaser/2016/pdf/schellenberger150px.jpg" width="150">
 </div>
 <div>
 Thomas is a researcher at the University of Oslo.
 He investigates the dynamics of glaciers using remote sensing data.
-He uses SAR and optical satellite data to extract glacier velocities to monitor glacier surges and to estimate calving fluxes of marine-terminating glaciers.
-Thomas current focus is on developing machine learning algorithms to map glacier extent and estimate glacier mass balance from satellite data.
+He uses SAR and optical satellite data to extract glacier velocities to monitor glacier surges and to estimate frontal ablation of marine-terminating glaciers.
+Thomas current focus is on developing machine learning algorithms to mapping glacier extent and estimating glacier mass balance from satellite data.
 </div>
 </div>
 <br>